Farooqui dynasty: Malik Ahmad Farooqui

-Nasir Khan
+Sultan Nasir Khan Faroqi

 Nasir Khan or Malik Nasir (also known as Garib Khan) was the elder son of Malik Raja, who succeeded him in 1399.
 He commenced his rule from Laling, as Thalner was under the control of his younger brother Malik Iftikar Hasan.
-Soon after his accession in 1400, he captured the fort of Asirgarh and killed its Ahir ruler, Asa Ahir.
+Soon after his accession in 1400, he captured the fort of Asirgarh and killed its Hindu ruler.
 It became his capital till he shifted to Burhanpur, the new city founded by him.
 In 1417, with the help of Malwa sultan Hoshang Shah, he captured the fort of Thalner and imprisoned his brother Malik Iftikar (who was later granted asylum in Gujarat).
 Next, the combined forces of Khandesh and Malwa attacked Gujarat and occupied the Sultanpur fort.
-But soon, Gujarat sultan Ahmad Shah’s general Malik Turk repulsed the attack and Thalner was besieged.
+But soon, Gujarat sultan Ahmad Shah's general Malik Turk repulsed the attack and Thalner was besieged.
 After swearing fealty to the Gujarat sultan, the siege was raised and Ahmad Shah honoured Malik Nasir with the title of Khan.

 In 1429, he married off his daughter to the Bahmani prince Ala-ud-Din (Ala-ud-Din Ahmad Shah II), son of Ahmad Shah I. In the same year, Raja Kanha of Jhalawar fled from Gujarat and took refuge to Asirgarh.
 Later on his advice, Raja Kanha went to Bidar to ask help from the Bahmani sultan Ahmad Shah I. After initial advances in Nandurbar by the Raja along with the legions of Khandesh and Bahmani army, the Gujarat army defeated the combined forces.

 In 1435, Nasir Khan supported by the Raja of Gondwana and some discontented Bahmani officials attacked and captured Berar.
 The Bahmani governor fled to Narnala.
-In retaliation, the Bahmani sultan Ala-ud-Din Ahmad Shah II’s army led by his general Malik-ut-Tujjar, first defeated him in Rohankhedaghat, then followed him to Burhanpur, ransacked the city and finally crushed his army in Laling.
+In retaliation, the Bahmani sultan Ala-ud-Din Ahmad Shah II's army led by his general Malik-ut-Tujjar, first defeated him in Rohankhedaghat, then followed him to Burhanpur, ransacked the city and finally crushed his army in Laling.
 Nasir Khan died within a few days after this humiliating defeat on September 18 (September 19, according to Ferishta), 1437.
 He was also buried in Thalner.